Vegan and Gluten-Free Air Fryer Fried Green Tomatoes

 FAQ

-- My coating falls off when I flip, what am I doing wrong?
+- My coating is not sticking to the tomatoes.
+What am I doing wrong?

-- Can I bake instead of air fry?
+- Can I bake these instead of air frying?

 Serving Suggestions